How To Make A Cookbook Design That’s Simply Perfect

-The first book presentation took place in Bernd’s restaurant in Switzerland.
-I created the invitations for this special event, a bi-fold card.
-Invited guests and partners could have a first glance at the cookbook and enjoy samples of the cookbook recipes from a flying buffet.
+The first book presentation took place in Schützelhofer’s restaurant in Switzerland.
+I created the invitations for this special event in the form of a bi-fold card.
+Invited guests and partners got a sneak peek at the cookbook, and even enjoyed samples of its recipes!

 Recipe Card Give Away

-We printed the cover in a big format to make a bold statement at any of Bernd’s book presentations.
+We blew up the cover of the book to make a bold statement at the book presentation events.

-The cookbook release took place at chef Bernd’s restaurant Paul’s in Switzerland.
-Amongst family, friends, business partners and guests the first presentation of the cookbook “Simply Perfect” was simply perfect 😉 These are various impressions from that evening.
+The book release took place at Chef Schützelhofer’s restaurant Paul’s in Switzerland.
+Amongst family, friends, business partners and guests, the first presentation of the cookbook “Simply Perfect” was… simply perfect 😉